FAQ

 What does the overall grade mean?

-The overall grade is the worst grade across all four categories.
-If air quality is A, water is A, flood risk is C, and pollution is B — the overall grade is C. This ensures nothing important gets averaged away.
+The overall grade is the worst grade across all five categories.
+If air quality is A, water is A, PFAS is B, flood risk is C, and pollution is B — the overall grade is C. This ensures nothing important gets averaged away.

 How are the A–F grades calculated?

 Each category uses its own grading logic based on federal thresholds.
-For air quality: A means AQI averaging under 50 with no unhealthy days.
-For water: A means zero violations in the past 5 years.
-For flood: A means Zone X (minimal hazard).
-For pollution: A means no Superfund sites within 3 miles and fewer than 50 regulated facilities.
+Air quality: A means AQI averaging under 50.
+Water: A means zero violations in 5 years.
+Flood: A means Zone X (minimal hazard).
+Pollution: A means no Superfund sites within 3 miles.
+PFAS: A means no compounds detected in the matched water system's UCMR 5 results.
+Each category is graded independently — a strong result in one area doesn't offset a weak result in another.

 What if my water system isn't matched?